What Robin Wall Kimmerer's line means on an ordinary Tuesday.

 Kimmerer writes, in Braiding Sweetgrass, about the Potawatomi agricultural tradition called the Three Sisters: corn, beans, and squash grown together in the same mound.
 The corn grows tall and gives the beans a pole to climb.
 The beans fix nitrogen in the soil, feeding all three.
 The squash spreads low and wide, shading out weeds and holding the soil's moisture.

 “Each plant does something no single plant could do alone.
-This is what mutual names.
-Not a sentiment.
-An arrangement.”
+The yield of the trio is higher than the sum of each grown separately.”

 It is also not a moral exam.
 The six moves above are not pass-fail.
 Most of us are doing some of them and not others, and the point is not to score the list but to notice which ones have been quietly starving.

 If you are already on this website, you have seen our Wellness Ecology, a seven-dimension map of the territory a life is lived across.
-Call a person, know a neighbor, tend a place, share a practice, make work serve, let yourself be helped: the six moves touch Relational, Spiritual, Environmental, Occupational, and Mental & Emotional dimensions between them.
+Call a person, know a neighbor, tend a place, share a practice, make work serve, let yourself be helped: the six moves touch Relational, Soul & Spirit, Environmental, Occupational, and Mental & Emotional dimensions between them.
 That is not a coincidence.
 It is how the ecology shows up when a week actually goes well.

 Kimmerer's line, again: “All flourishing is mutual.”
 The line has been at the center of our work for long enough that it no longer surprises us.
 That is why it needs an essay of its own, and an ordinary Tuesday's worth of practice, and a reminder that the claim is not decorative.